 What is a portfolio assessment and what other types of exam formats are there?
 How is the overall grade for an exam calculated?
 Who is responsible in the event of a dispute?
 TU Berlin’s General Study and Examination Regulations (Sections 52 ff.
 AllgStuPO) provide regulations which apply equally to all degree programs.
 These rules have precedence over the specific study and examination regulations of the degree programs.

 As a rule, students must register in advance before taking an exam.
 Online registration is available for a number of compulsory and compulsory elective module exams in bachelor’s and master’s programs.
 For most degree programs students register via Moses/MTS.
 However, the Physics and Historical Urban Studies programs use SAP.
 As an examiner, you are responsible for activating module examinations and setting the examination data and start and end dates.

-Further information about how to use QISPOS, including guidelines for examiners, can be found on the Examination Office’s information page for the academic chairs.
+Further information including guidelines for examiners can be found on the Examination Office’s information page for the academic chairs.

 The Examination Office (IB) is divided into five examination teams.
 To find out which team is responsible for your program, go to the Examination Office’s webpage.